-- (c) As provided for in the School Act, employees may also be required to undergo examination by the Medical Officer appointed for the School District. - 35.05 Employees will have transferred to their vacation entitlement on the first day of the first pay period in each year one-third (1/3) of their unused sick leave entitlement for the previous year to a maximum of five (5) days.
+35.05 Employees will have transferred to their vacation entitlement on the first day of the first pay period in each year one-third (1/3) of their unused sick leave entitlement for the previous year to a maximum of five (5) days.

-- (a) The sick leave accumulated by employees will be frozen, for payout purposes only, at the amount earned as of December 29, 1983, up to a maximum of one hundred and twenty (120) days.
+(a) The sick leave accumulated by employees will be frozen, for payout purposes only, at the amount earned as of December 29, 1983, up to a maximum of one hundred and twenty (120) days.
 Should this amount be eroded through usage, employees will be allowed to re-accumulate sick leave for payout purposes up to the amount originally frozen.
-Payouts will be based on the employee's regular hourly rate as at December 29, 1983. - (b) New employees hired after December 31, 1983, will not be entitled to a sick leave payout. - (c) Payout of sick leave will be in accordance with the following, subject to the provisions of Article 35.06 (a): - (i) Upon death of an employee, the estate shall be paid the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days. - (ii) Upon retirement in accordance with the Municipal Superannuation Act, the employee shall be paid his sick leave accumulation up to a maximum of one hundred and twenty (120) days. - (iii) Upon termination other than for cause:
+Payouts will be based on the employee's regular hourly rate as at December 29, 1983.

+- (b) New employees hired after December 31, 1983, will not be entitled to a sick leave payout. - (c) Payout of sick leave will be in accordance with the following, subject to the provisions of Article 35.06 (a): - (i) Upon death of an employee, the estate shall be paid the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days. - (ii) Upon retirement in accordance with the Municipal Superannuation Act, the employee shall be paid their sick leave accumulation up to a maximum of one hundred and twenty (120) days. - (iii) Upon termination other than for cause:

-An employee, having five (5) years' seniority who is terminated because his position has been deleted and does not wish to retain recall rights, shall receive the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days.
+An employee, having five (5) years' seniority who is terminated because their position has been deleted and does not wish to retain recall rights, shall receive the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days.

-An employee having five (5) years' seniority who is laid off for a period exceeding three (3) months, or an employee having five (5) years' seniority who, when laid off, is informed that he will not be recalled for a period of three (3) months, may elect to receive the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days.
+An employee having five (5) years' seniority who is laid off for a period exceeding three (3) months, or an employee having five (5) years' seniority who, when laid off, is informed that they will not be recalled for a period of three (3) months, may elect to receive the existing sick leave accumulation up to a maximum of one hundred and twenty (120) days.
 Such employees shall lose their seniority and recall rights.